 But to be villain specific here, make sure your actor understands “what kind of evil” they are portraying.
 While you can use the alignment categories to help define this, there are other pointers you can provide.
 For example: are they evil that thinks they’re doing good?
 Total pure madness and insanity?
-Or a cold blood-thirsty killer?
+Or a cold, blood-thirsty killer?
 This will inevitably help your actor create the right kind of voice for the right kind of evil.

 Another quick tip – giving inspiration for the voice by referencing other voice actors’ work is totally acceptable, even welcomed by many voice actors.
 I personally love it when directors do this.
-Tell me they’re like the Queen of Hearts from Alice in Wonderland or closer to Professor Umbridge from Harry Potter and I’ll have a great jumping-off point to begin creating a voice.
+Tell me they’re like the Queen of Hearts from Alice in Wonderland or closer to Professor Umbridge from Harry Potter, and I’ll have a great jumping-off point to begin creating a voice.

 To clarify, you shouldn’t ask your actor to attempt an impersonation of another voice but giving references for them to begin research and character development is a-okay!

 To wrap up, what makes a voice scary is specific to the villain.
-To create the scariest voice for your next antagonist, make sure you provide clear direction, motivation, backstory and any outside inspiration before diving in.
+To create the scariest voice for your next antagonist, make sure you provide clear direction, motivation, backstory, and outside inspiration before diving in.
 Be intentional when varying your characters speed, volume and intensity to throw your audience off-balance and keep them guessing.

-And above all, HAVE FUN – the bad guys are the most fun to create and to play.
+And above all, HAVE FUN – the bad guys are the most fun to create and play.